-Part I-Taxes
+Part I. Taxes

 Line 4.
-Section 4976-Tax on Disqualified Benefits for Funded Welfare Plans.
+Enter the total amount of the disqualified benefit under section 4976.
 Section 4976 imposes an excise tax on employers who maintain a funded welfare benefit plan that provides a disqualified benefit during any tax year.
 The tax is 100% of the disqualified benefit.

-Generally, a disqualified benefit is any of the following:
+Generally, a disqualified benefit is any of the following.

-- Any post-retirement medical benefit or life insurance benefit provided for a key employee unless the benefit is provided from a separate account established for the key employee under section 419A(d); - Any post-retirement medical benefit or life insurance benefit unless the plan meets the nondiscrimination requirements of section 505(b) for those benefits; or - Any portion of the fund that reverts to the benefit of the employer.
+- Any post-retirement medical benefit or life insurance benefit provided for a key employee unless the benefit is provided from a separate account established for the key employee under section 419A(d). - Any post-retirement medical benefit or life insurance benefit unless the plan meets the nondiscrimination requirements of section 505(b) for those benefits. - Any portion of the fund that reverts to the benefit of the employer.